duplys/youve-been-hacked/README.md

-# Introduction
+# Synopsys
-This repository contains code and write-ups for carrying out the experiments described in Carsten Eiler's book "You've Been Hacked" on security vulnerabilities in web applications.
+This repository contains Dockerfiles, setup instructions, some code and write-ups for carrying out the experiments described in Carsten Eiler's book "You've Been Hacked" on security vulnerabilities in web applications.
+It also contains slides summarizing each chapter that can be used for teaching.

+# Creating the Docker Containers
+tbd

 # Starting the Containers
 First, we need to create a new Docker network: